System Design Space

 Domain Ownership

-How domain teams own the full data lifecycle: publishing, operations, quality, and documentation.
+The domain responsibility model for the data lifecycle: publishing, operations, quality, and documentation.

-Key insight: Ownership without changes in operating model is nominal.
-Teams need authority, capacity, and measurable obligations.
+Key takeaway: Ownership without operating-model change remains nominal.
+Domains need authority, capacity, and measurable commitments.

 Chapter 5